 Free Style SC … more than just a swimming club!

 Thus, it was very fitting that I should find myself move on to my current club, Free Style Swimming Club.
-The club bases it’s training on the evidence available (not belief based evidence), scientific rationale and, even apply experimental method to sessions!
+The club bases utilises an evidence-based approach employing scientific rationale and, experimentation!
 It’s a club employing tomorrow’s science, today.
-It is predominately a sprint club (based on an adaptation of USRPT).
+It is predominately a sprint club and conducts training using adaptions of ultra-short race-pace training.

-In addition to my coaching, I have a background in medical science and, I am currently engaged in a number of research projects.
-I use this experience to research articles related to swimming performance and, often critically appraise said research.
-I can be often found on Twitter engaging in respectful, yet critical, debates with other coaches on swimming science.
+In addition to my coaching, I have a background as a researcher in medical and sport science.
+I use this experience to critically appraise said research related to the sport – attempting to debunk some of the many dogmatic practices currently used by coaches.
+I can often be found on Twitter engaging in respectful, yet critical, debates with other coaches on swimming science.

 Finally, I wish to share a mantra of mine which I would implore all coaches to use; directly from philosopher Bertrand Russell: